Klopp and Liverpool set to 'mug off' the FA Cup with replay snub | Goal.com

 That point is hard to argue today, following the news that Klopp, together with his Liverpool first-team squad, will effectively boycott the Reds’ fourth-round replay with Shrewsbury next week.

 It is not quite Manchester United withdrawing from the competition entirely in 1999, but it is the next best thing.
 This is an elite club, the seven-time winners of the competition, prepared to give up their place in order to make a point.
-We are used to weakened teams, low crowds and dwindling interest, but this is something entirely new.
+We are used to weakened teams, low crowds, awkwardly rearranged kick-off times and dwindling interest, but this is something entirely new.
 It will, if Klopp goes through with his plan, be a historic moment – and certainly not for the right reasons.

 “We will not be there - it will be the kids who play that game,” Klopp stated after his side’s 2-2 draw at the Montgomery Waters Meadow on Sunday.
 When asked by Goal if that meant he, too, would be missing, he replied: “Yes.
 Neil Critchley [the manager of Liverpool’s Under-23 team] will be in charge.”

-Klopp’s logic is clear, and he was willing to explain himself too.
+Klopp’s logic is clear.
+He has the backing of Fenway Sports Group, the club's owners, and he was willing to explain himself too.

 “In April 2019 we got a letter from the Premier League,” he said.
 “They asked us to respect the winter break and not to organise international friendlies or competitive games.
 We respect that.”